erdos/crossql-parser/README.md

 => {:select {t.a a} :from t :where (cnf [(< x 12)] [(>= y 3)])}
 ```

+More examples and expected results can be found in the `test.clj` file.
+You may need to install `boot` to run the test suite.

 ### <a href="Input.md">Input format</a>

 ### <a href="Output.md">Output format</a>